 The Village of Yesteryear at the NC State Fair was organized under her direction in 1951.
 It began with fourteen craftsmen and grew to over one hundred who demonstrated their finest heritage crafts.
 She served as director until 1988 when the NC State Fair was dedicated to her for “loyalty and devotion to the fair.”
 The Village of Yesteryear is still a very popular exhibit at the state fair having grown from a wooden shed to a brick building.

 She was instrumental in the organization of ideas begun by Haywood County Extension Homemakers Clubs to develop a place to preserve and display the mountain handicrafts.
 Mary’s vision was to establish a repository at the historic Shelton House to preserve and display traditional crafts created by the state’s most renowned artisans as well as the Shelton family collection of Southwest Native American artifacts.
-Her vision was to build a 2 story log building on the HCC campus.
+Her vision was to build a two-story log building on the Haywood Community College campus.
 BOE restrictions prevented this and so they purchased the Shelton House.

 On September 29, 1977, when Mary was 65, the Museum of North Carolina Handicrafts was formed.
 The Museum of N C Handicrafts Board of Trustees bought and restored the Shelton House which now displays a magnificent collection of beautiful handmade crafts, both Native American and North Carolina heritage crafts.